DWFM: 1998–2007: Joey

 In September 1998, NBC was acquired by MediaQuest Holdings, Inc., a broadcasting company owned by the PLDT's Beneficial Trust Fund from the consortium of the Yabut family and then House Speaker Manny Villar.
-In November 1998, DWFM switched to a smooth jazz station as Joey @ Rhythms 92.3.
+In November 1998, DWFM switched to a smooth jazz station as Joey @ Rhythms 92.3 (also known as Joey @ 92.3).
 Radio executive Francis Lumen assumed the position of president and CEO bringing with him his previous 10 years of managing Citylite 88.3 (now Jam 88.3).
 The call letters were also changed to DZRU.

 The jazz format would also be implemented on all of NBC's other FM stations, who used other female names for their branding.
 It was also during this period that NBC entered into a joint venture with MTV Asia for an MTV Philippines feed via NBC's UHF Network (Channel 41).
-The station also featured new-age music during the Paschal Triduum of the annual Holy Week during that era, which is dubbed as "Take 20".
+It also featured new-age instrumental music during the Paschal Triduum of the annual Holy Week during that era, which is dubbed as "Take 20".

 In 2004, the Rhythms tag was dropped, thus becoming 923 Joey (pronounced as "nine-two-three"), with the station slogan "It's a Groove Thing".
-In January 2007, the station was taken over by new management, led by radio executives Raymund Miranda and Al Torres (currently as a voiceover for GMA Network, GTV, Heart of Asia Channel, and I Heart Movies currently based in Canada), along with sales executive Amy Victa.
+In January 2007, the station was taken over by new management, led by radio executives Raymund Miranda and Al Torres (former voiceover for GMA Network, GTV, Heart of Asia Channel, and I Heart Movies, currently based in Canada), along with sales executive Amy Victa.
 Together with the new team, the butterfly was dropped from the logo and the official call letters were returned to DWFM, the original call letters of the station.